yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Delete the Resource Group you created during this hands-on lab.
+1. Delete the Resource Group you created during this hands-on lab

-2. Delete the Azure Active Directory B2C tenant.
+2. Delete the Azure Active Directory B2C tenant

 #### Exit criteria: